Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Harvesters can play a running effect while the generator is running.
 ### waterfallEffectController
 Name of the Waterfall effects controller that controls the warp effects (if any).

+# WBIMassEffector

+Inspired by Mass Effect, this part module is designed to alter the mass of the vessel.
+You only need one part with this module.

+## Fields

+### debugMode
+A flag to enable/disable debug mode.
+### textureModuleID
+The WBIAnimatedTexture to control.
+### runningEffect
+The EFFECT to control while running.
+### waterfallEffectController
+Name of the Waterfall effects controller to control.
+### isActivated
+The activation switch.
+### massDecreased
+The adjustment mode to use.
+True = decrease, false = increase
+### status
+Current status of the mass effector
+### effectiveMass
+The current effective mass of the vessel.
+### massEffectorPercent
+The percentage of reduction to effect from none (0) to maximum possible (100)
+### effectThrottle
+A throttle control to vary the animation speed between minFramesPerSecond and maxFramesPerSecond
+### vesselMassCurve
+This curve describes how to affect the vessel's mass.
+The first number is a value between 0 and 100 and represents the massEffectorPercent.
+The second number is the multiplier to apply to the vessel's current total mass.
+### animatedTextures
+Array of animated texture modules.
+### waterfallFXModule
+Optional (but highly recommended) Waterfall effects module
+### obtainedResources
+Flag to indicate that the last resource cycle was able to obtain resources.
+### totalVesselMass
+Total vessel mass as calculated by the part module.
+## Methods

+### CalculateTotalVesselMass
+Calculates the total vessel mass.
+> #### Return value
+> A float containing the total vessel mass.

+# WBIMassModifier

+Helper class to modify part mass.

+## Fields

+### isActivated
+Flag to indicate whether or not the module is activated.
+### massMultiplier
+Multiplier for the part mass.
+Negative values drop pass while positive values increase it.
+## Methods

+### GetModuleMass(System.Single,ModifierStagingSituation)
+Calculates the module mass.
+If decreasing the mass, then the lowest possible mass that a part can have is 0.0001 tonnes.
+> #### Parameters
+> **defaultMass:** The part.partInfo.mass.

+> **situation:** The ModifierStagingSituation

+> #### Return value
+> The amount of mass to remove or add.